J05HM0N5TER/marching-cubes/README.md

-# complex-game-systems
+# Complex Game Systems
 The complex game systems unity in AIE year 2 programming.
-This is going to be a procedural map generator using Perlin Noise and Marching Cubes
+This is going to be a procedural map generator using OpenSimplex2 noise and Marching Cubes.

 ## Refrences:
 * [Marching cubes](https://en.wikipedia.org/wiki/Marching_cubes)